clux/probes.hugo/content/post/2021-02-28-kube-evolution.md

 In fact, from the [client capabilities document](https://github.com/kubernetes/community/blob/master/contributors/design-proposals/api-machinery/csi-new-client-library-procedure.md#client-capabilities), we are [almost](https://github.com/clux/kube-rs/issues?q=is%3Aissue+is%3Aopen+label%3Aclient-gold) at <img style="display:inline" alt="client gold" src="https://img.shields.io/badge/Kubernetes%20client-Gold-blue.svg?style=plastic&colorB=FFD700&colorA=306CE8"/>.

 ## Future
-So that's the current state of kube, and we've not even touched on the runtime / derive.
+So that's one slice into kube, and we've not even touched on the runtime / derive.

-Some key issues that we hope will be resolved:
+Some key issues that we hope will be resolved in 2021:

 - [ergonomics / utils](https://github.com/clux/kube-rs/issues/428)
 - [testing / mocking](https://github.com/clux/kube-rs/issues/429)